sonobi-ucf-hackathon/social_blog_dataset/README.md

 * Can you identify most influential or important bloggers in the network?
 How do you measure this influence or importance?

-* Can you recommend some interesting bloggers whom a blogger can follow and send friend request?
+* Can you recommend some interesting bloggers whom a blogger can follow and send friend requests?

 * Is there any gender difference?
 Can you predict a blogger's gender from contribution?
 (Example gender differences in wikipedia editing http://people.ischool.berkeley.edu/~coye/Pubs/Articles/GenderWikiSym2011.pdf)